martinRoss/ConnectIQ-SmartArcher/README.md

+__Not currently working on this project.
+If someone wants to collaborate, please send a message!__

 # ConnectIQ-SmartArcher

 SmartArcher is a Garmin ConnectIQ built for archers.
 If worn on the string hand wrist, SmartArcher will detect when you release a shot and to what magnitude.
 Intended as a feedback training tool, this application shows your shot variation over time.
 By keeping track of your release intensities, SmartArcher shows your variation above and below your average.